UniMath/agda-unimath/src/modal-logic/deduction.lagda.md

     {a : modal-formula i} →
     is-in-subtype axioms a →
-    is-in-subtype (modal-logic-closure axioms) a modal-logic-closure-ax = unit-trunc-Prop ∘ ax
+    is-in-subtype (modal-logic-closure axioms) a modal-logic-closure-ax = unit-trunc-Prop ∘ modal-ax

   modal-logic-closure-mp :
     {a b : modal-formula i} →